Improving HIV and sexual health services for people of African and Caribbean heritage in Bristol

-The project is being led by Brigstowe (Bristol-based charity for people living with HIV), in partnership with African Voices Forum (Bristol-based network of African and African-Caribbean community organisations).
-They will be working in collaboration with African and Caribbean communities, health care professionals from Unity Sexual Health and public health teams from Bristol City Council to introduce new ways to increase the uptake of HIV testing and broader sexual health services.
-Researchers from the University of Bristol will work in collaboration with community members to evaluate the project.
+This is a huge co-production project which includes health care professionals from Unity Sexual Health and the public health team from Bristol City Council to introduce new ways to improve HIV testing and broader sexual health services; as well as researchers from the University of Bristol working in collaboration with community members to evaluate the project.

 In Bristol, 2.7 people out of 1,000 aged between 15 and 59 are living with HIV.
 The rate has been steadily increasing since 2011 and is higher than the average for England (2.4 per 1,000 people).There are a disproportionate number of people of African and Caribbean heritage in Bristol who are: